~ Our business is growing and we are looking for land to lease in the community ~

 We are growing our business and hoping to expand into an additional back yard or other property near us in 2023.
 For details, read below and please share with anyone you think might be interested in leasing to us.
 Thank you for considering!

 We grow specialty cut flowers on our 1/4 acre Broadway Estates lot in Centennial, CO.
 We use organic, no-till growing practices and intensely plant our crops to make the most of our space.
 Our focus is on soil health - healthy soil = healthy plants.
 If pest issues arise, we use other beneficial insects, nematodes, and bacteria and fungi that are safe for people, animals, plants and other insects.

-We sell our flowers primarily at farmer's markets and through our website for weddings and events.
+We sell our flowers primarily at farmer's markets and through our website for events.
 We are part of a burgeoning local food and flower movement, connecting communities with healthier, more climate-friendly agricultural products.

 Near Broadway Estates, west side of Centennial

 We are looking for a location close to our home and urban farm so that we can access the leased plot via foot or bike.
 We are also open to plots up to a ten minute drive from us (Littleton, Englewood, etc.), but probably not much beyond that.
 We will have to be at the plot daily during the growing season, so proximity is key.
 The map shows the ideal location in pink, but anywhere within this map boundary bordered by Belleview Ave on the North, Colorado on the East, C470 to the South, and Santa Fe on the West, shows where we hope to find space.
 If your property is within these boundaries, you might be the perfect land partner for us!

 Map of area where we are looking for more space